is actor-speak for having an unscripted fit of laughter onstage, so-called because the worst time to have the giggles is when one is playing a corpse

 - Harvey Korman was particularly a victim whenever he did a skit with Tim Conway.
 Conway may well be the Crown Prince of causing other people to corpse.
 Note that Conway rarely actively tried to make it happen.
 The other cast members reportedly placed bets to see how long it would take Korman to bust out laughing.

 - The best example of this is one sketch in which he played a dentist.
-Conway repeatedly (and accidentally) shoots himself with an anesthetic.
+Conway's character accidentally shoots himself (multiple times) with an anesthetic.
 Poor Harvey Korman was literally stuck in the dentist chair and had to watch the entire thing.

 - Other times, the other members, especially Carol, would get even with Tim.
-Like in "The Flasher" skit.
+Like in "The Flasher" skit, which (judging by the nature of what it was that cracked him up) was more of a conspiratorial plot to break Tim than an actual sketch.

 - Vicki Lawrence was very good at resisting corpsing, but could even make Tim fall out laughing, as at the very end of the Elephant story.
 She was also fond (while playing Mama) of coming up with ad libbed insults to crack up Carol.

-- On the other hand, there was one skit with her, Lyle Waggoner, and Harvey Korman where she dies, but, continues laughing.
+- On the other hand, there was one skit with her, Lyle Waggoner, and Harvey Korman where she breaks down laughing after her character dies.
 Harvey eventually solves the situation by burying Vicki's head with hay.

 - J-Rock on Trailer Park Boys is infamous at sending his cast members into corpsing fits.
 Jonathan Torrens, the guy who plays him, goes off-script often and comes out with truly hilarious statements that the cast just aren't ready for.
 If you're looking for it, you'll frequently see Bubbles or Julian abruptly duck out of frame to keep from having a laughing fit on camera.